Ganna Walska: Lotusland

 In 1941, with the encouragement of her sixth husband Theos Bernard, she purchased the historic 37 acre "Cuesta Linda" estate in Montecito near Santa Barbara, California, intending to use it as a retreat for Tibetan monks.
-Due to restrictions on wartime visas, the monks were unable to come to the United States.
+Due to restrictions on wartime visas, the monks (Gendun Chompel or Gendün Chöphel (Tibetan: དགེ་འདུན་ཆོས་འཕེལ།, Wylie: dge 'dun chos 'phel)[1] (1903–1951) was a Tibetan scholar, thinker, writer, poet, linguist, and artist.
+He was born in 1903 in Shompongshe, Rebkong, Amdo) were unable to come to the United States.
 After her divorce from Bernard in 1946, Walska changed the name of her estate to Lotusland (after a famous flower held sacred in Indian and Tibetan religions, the lotus, Nelumbo nucifera) and the lotus growing in several of her garden's ponds.
-She devoted the rest of her life to designing, redesigning, expanding, and maintaining the estate's renowned innovative and extensive gardens.
-Her landscape design talent is well regarded for distinctive gardens of exceptional creativity.
+She devoted the rest of her life to designing, redesigning, expanding, and maintaining the estate's gardens.
+Her landscape designs became known for their distinctive layout and extensive use of plants, sculpture, and architectural elements.